 If you’ve ever had to purchase eyeglasses, you know finding the right pair isn’t easy.
 With so many frame styles and colors to choose from, it can be overwhelming.
 And if that’s not enough, you also have to consider what type of lens and coating you want as well.
 But don’t worry!
-In this blog, we’ll explore the different types of lenses and coatings to help you decide on the right one for your needs.
+In this blog, we’ll explore the different types of eyeglass lenses and lens coatings to help you decide on the right ones for your needs.

 Types of eyeglass lenses